Follow-the-Perturbed-Leader for Adversarial Markov Decision Processes with Bandit Feedback: Introduction

 Similar to other regret minimization problems, there are typically two categories of algorithms for AMDPs: those based on the Follow-the-Perturbed-Leader (FTPL) framework~\citep{even2009online,neu2010online,neu2012adversarial,chandrasekaran2021online} and those based on the Online-Mirror-Descent (OMD) or the closely related Follow-the-Regularized-Leader (FTRL) framework~\citep{zimin2013online,rosenberg2019onlinea,rosenberg2019onlineb,jin2020learning,jin2021best,jin2022near}.
 FTPL methods are usually computationally more efficient and easier to implement as it only requires solving an offline optimization problem (a.k.a. a \textit{planning} problem in the MDP literature).
 In contrast, OMD/FTRL methods require solving convex optimization problems over a complicated occupancy measure space.

-Despite its computational advantages, FTPL methods are much less studied (especially for learning AMDPs) since they are harder to analyze, less versatile, and are believed to suffer worse regret compared to OMD/FTRL methods.
+Despite its computational advantages and ease in implementation, FTPL methods are much less studied (especially for learning AMDPs) since they are harder to analyze, less versatile, and are believed to suffer worse regret compared to OMD/FTRL methods.
 A recent work by~\citet{wang2020refined} disputes the last common belief and shows that, for episodic AMDPs with full-information feedback, FTPL also enjoys near-optimal regret, similarly to OMD/FTRL.
-However, little is known about FTPL for learning AMDPs with the more challenging bandit feedback --- to our knowledge, the only FTPL algorithm for this case is by~\citet{neu2010online}.
+Nevertheless, little is known about FTPL for learning AMDPs with the more challenging bandit feedback --- to our knowledge, the only FTPL algorithm for this case is by~\citet{neu2010online}.
 However, that algorithm is analyzed under a strong assumption that every state is reachable by any policy with at least a constant probability $\alpha>0$.
+Such an exploratory assumption is too strong to be used in realistic applications.

 Motivated by this fact, we take a closer look at FTPL for learning AMDPs under bandit feedback, aiming at showing strong regret guarantees while enjoying its computational advantages.
 We start with the standard episodic finite-horizon setting and indeed find some intriguing difficulties compared to OMD/FTRL.
 After addressing these difficulties, we then show critical applications of FTPL methods to two more challenging setups: episodic AMDPs with \textit{delayed} bandit feedback and \textit{infinite-horizon} AMDPs with only communicating assumptions, with the latter result advancing the state-of-the-art.
 More specifically, our contributions are (see also \Cref{tab:related work} for a summary): \begin{enumerate}[leftmargin=*] \item We start with the heavily studied episodic setting with $K$ episodes, $H$ steps in each episode, $S$ states, and $A$ actions.
 Our first intriguing observation is that: since the loss of each policy is linear in a non-binary vector (i.e., the occupancy measure), existing analysis for the stability term of FTPL fails, even though it works for the binary case (e.g.,~\citet{neu2016importance}).
 Our next important observation is that there exists a simple fix to this issue that only leads to an extra $H$ factor.
 This eventually leads to $\Otil (H^{\nicefrac 32}\sqrt{SAK})$ regret when the transition is known (\Cref{alg:finite-horizon bandit feedback known transition}, \Cref{thm:regret of episodic AMDPs known}), which is only $\sqrt{H}$ factor larger than the near-optimal regret achieved by OMD~\citep{zimin2013online}, and $\Otil(H^2S\sqrt{AK})$ regret when the transition is unknown (\Cref{alg:appendix finite-horizon bandit feedback unknown transition}, \Cref{thm:regret of episodic AMDPs unknown}), matching the state-of-the-art again achieved by OMD~\citep{jin2020learning}.
 See \Cref{sec:episodic} for details.